 22 And let the priests also, which come near to the Lord, sanctify themselves, lest the Lord break forth upon them.

 23 And Moses said unto the Lord, The people cannot come up to mount Si’nai: for thou chargedst us, saying, Set bounds about the mount, and sanctify it.

 24 And the Lord said unto him, Away, get thee down, and thou shalt come up, thou, and Aaron with thee: but let not the priests and the people break through to come up unto the Lord, lest he break forth upon them.

-Yahweh gave the Ten Commandments to the gathered Israelites, mentioning a few points that are generally ignored when listing the Ten Commandments:
+At any rate, it is said at this point in the Exodus story that Yahweh gave the Ten Commandments “from heaven” to the gathered Israelites.
+He (or a later Bible embroiderer) mentioned a few points that are generally ignored when listing the Ten Commandments: